ori-sky/polar-space/designs/ships.md

-## Remote Conciousness Projection System (RCPS)
+## Remote Consciousness Projection System (RCPS)

-Ships are (comparibly) cheap, skilled pilots are not.
+Ships are (comparably) cheap, skilled pilots are not.
 If protracted space wars have taught us anything, it's that you can't put your best fighters on the front line, ironically enough.
 That's where the *RCPS* comes in.
-Pilots are placed in a stasis field at a control centre, either aboard capital ships, planets or industrual installations near the combat zone.
+Pilots are placed in a stasis field at a control centre, either aboard capital ships, planets or industrial installations near the combat zone.
 Synthetic "clones" are then produced with a basic onboard "AI".
 These "Clones" pilot the ships in place of a biological pilot.
-The Pilot's conciousness is then connected to the "clone" via a remote uplink.
+The Pilot's consciousness is then connected to the "clone" via a remote uplink.
-The range is not infinite, and sometimes a satelite relay network is required for support.
+The range is not infinite, and sometimes a satellite relay network is required for support.
 However, more often than not, pilots aren't directly in harms way during a battle.
 If the ship they are piloting is destroyed control is transferred to another "clone" which is placed into a ship, and launched when ready.
 If a ship is detected leaving a combat zone, the pilot's link is cut and the AI takes over, either returning the ship to the combat area or initiating a reactor overload.

+## Universal Safety Override Control (USOC)

+The *Universal Safety Override Control* (Sometimes called the "F*ck it button" by pilots)  is a system incorporated into most *SCF* ships allowing a pilot to elect to ignore various warnings and safety lockouts being enforced by the Ships computer.
+This enables pilots to perform actions that are deemed "unsafe" such as firing weapons with an overheated weapons array or engaging *slipstream* when safe conditions aren't fully met.
+This allows for some advanced manoeuvres at the cost of potential ship damage.
+**USAGE OF THE USOC IS STRONGLY DISCOURAGED AS IT MAY RESULT IN THE DESTRUCTION OF YOUR SHIP**
+**USAGE OF THE USOC WILL VOID YOUR COMPONENT WARRANTIES**

 # Ship Classes